-Opening an alcoholic beverage business is a great opportunity that comes with a lot of responsibility.
-Certain businesses must acquire a bond before they can get their license or permit.
+Certain businesses must post a bond with TABC before they can get their license or permit.

 Types of Bonds

 - Performance Bond

 - Fee Interest Bond

 Conduct Surety Bond